That1M8Head/Swordlink/Docs/docs.rst

 Gameplay
 --------

-Choose "NEW GAME" to start a new game, jumping straight into the action.
+After choosing a difficulty level, the game will start, and you'll be thrown straight into the action.

 Basics
 ^^^^^^